Tohono Oʼodham: History

 Tourists sometimes assume that the desert people had embraced the Catholicism of the Spanish conquistadors.
-Tohono Oʼodham villages resisted such change for hundreds of years.
-During the 1660s and in 1750s, two major rebellions rivaled in scale the 1680 Pueblo Rebellion.
+Tohono O'odham villages resisted such change for hundreds of years.
+During the 1660s and in 1750s, two major rebellions rivaled the 1680 Pueblo Revolt in scale.
 Their armed resistance prevented the Spanish from increasing their incursions into the lands of Pimería Alta.
 The Spanish retreated to what they called Pimería Baja.
 As a result, the desert people preserved their traditions largely intact for generations.